Jayanegara: Early life

-Raden Wijaya took all of Kertanegara's four daughters' hands in marriage.
-The sisters were Paramesvari Tribhuvana (the eldest), Prajnaparamitha, Narendra Duhita, and Gayatri Rajapatni (the youngest).
-The reason for Raden Wijaya's practice of sibling polygamy was to ensure his claim of legitimacy and to prevent the contest for Kertanegara's Singhasari legacy.
-Raden Wijaya also married Indreswari (also known as Dara Petak), the princess of the Malayu Dharmasraya Kingdom, who was brought to the Majapahit court from Sumatra through Kertanegara's Pamalayu expedition.
-Raden Wijaya or Prince Nararya Sangramawijaya ascended to the Majapahit throne and took the regnal name of King Kertarajasa Jayawardhana.
+Dyah Wijaya took all of Kertanegara's four daughters' hands in marriage.
+The sisters were Parameswari Tribhuwana also known as Trubhuwaneswari (the eldest), Prajnaparamita, Narendraduhita, and Rajapatni Gayatri (the youngest).
+The reason for Dyah Wijaya's practice of sibling polygamy was to ensure his claim of legitimacy and to prevent the contest for Kertanegara's Singhasari legacy.
+Dyah Wijaya also married Indreswari (also known as Dara Petak), the princess of the Malayu Dharmasraya Kingdom, who was brought to the Majapahit court from Sumatra through Kertanegara's Pamalayu expedition.
+Dyah Wijaya or Prince Nararya Sangramawijaya ascended to the Majapahit throne and took the regnal name of King Kertarajasa Jayawardhana in circa 1293/1294.

 Jayanegara was King Kertarajasa's son.
 His name comes from the Sanskrit-derived Old Javanese words jaya ("glorious") and nagara ("city" or "nation"), and thus means "glorious nation".

-Without a doubt, Prince Jayanegara was a legitimate son of Raden Wijaya.
+Without a doubt, Prince Jayanegara was a legitimate son of Dyah Wijaya.
 However, there are several differing accounts concerning the identity of Jayanegara's mother.
-Some earlier historians consider him the son of Queen Tribhuwaneswari (not to be confused with Tribhuwana Wijayatunggadewi, Jayanegara's half-sister and daughter of Gayatri Rajapatni), thus earning him the right to become the crown prince.
+Some earlier historians consider him the son of Queen Tribhuwaneswari (not to be confused with Queen regnant Tribhuwana Wijayatunggadewi, Jayanegara's half-sister and daughter of Gayatri Rajapatni), thus earning him the right to become the crown prince.
+Sukamerta and Balawi inscriptions mention that from parameswari (primary queen) Tribhuwana, King Kertarajasa begot a son named Jayanagara.
 However, according to the Pararaton, Jayanegara was Wijaya's son from Dara Petak, the princess of Malayu Dharmasraya.
-While Queen Tribhuwaneswari and most of her sisters were childless, only Gayatri Rajapatni had two daughters: Tribhuwana Wijayatunggadewi and Rajadewi.
+Nagarakretagama also mentioned that the mother of Jayanegara is Sri Indreswari.
+While Queen Tribhuwaneswari and most of her sisters were childless, only Queen Gayatri had two daughters: Queen regnant Tribhuwana Wijayatunggadewi and Rajadewi.
 To reconcile these accounts, some historians have suggested that Jayanegara was Dara Petak's biological son but was adopted by the childless Queen Tribhuwaneswari and raised as her own.